 — Hughes Electrical Innovative Current Specialists (@HughesCurrent) June 7, 2020

-How to fix a tripped GFCI breaker in a hot tub
+How to fix a tripped GFCI breaker for a hot tub

 Let’s check out a few causes and how to fix the breaker in each case.